smart-host/slack-merge-queue/README.md

 > NOTE: smarthost has taken stewardship of the repository and transferred from `lwhiteley/slack-merge-queue`.
 > The last version under the previous owner's account is `lwhiteley/slack-merge-queue@v3`.
+> Please now use the version specified below in the documentation.

 ## Setup